bababooex/raspberrypi-TV_transmitter/README.md

 - https://github.com/bababooex/raspberrypi-subghz-ASK/tree/main - My previous code -> reusing script logic, no need to reimplement, just rewrite
 - https://github.com/F5OEO/librpitx - The original librpitx, basically what I forked from
 # TO DO
-- fix video stability(, currently runs well with test pattern and image)
+- maybe make video more stable, but would require modding
 # Credits
 librpitx by Evariste Courjaud F5OEO